nejcrogelsek/react-query-tutorial/README.md

 Polling is paused when the window lose focus.
 To fix that issue we can set `refetchIntervalInBackground` property to true.

+6. Homework (Solution on branch: feature/09-homework)

+Combine polling with callbacks.
+Use the `refetchInterval` option to pull the api data every 3 seconds.
+Behind the scenes add a fourth superhero of your choice to the superheroes array in `db.json`.

+	a.)
+Within the onSuccess callback check if the number of heroes is 4 and ifit is the case I want you to stop the polling. b.)
+Within the onError callback I want you to stop the polling.

+Hint:
+Mantain state variable whose initial value is 3000.
+State variable will be assigned to `refetchInterval` configuration.
+In callbacks check for the response / errors and set the state variable to false.

 ## Available Scripts

 In the project directory, you can run: